fiberplane/create-honc-app/docs/src/content/docs/stack/cloudflare.md

   - Integration with major AI providers

 ## Local Development with Wrangler
 Cloudflare supports two main tools for [local development](https://developers.cloudflare.com/workers/development-testing/#local-development): Wrangler and Vite.
 Honc templates use Wrangler as the primary local development tool.
-Wrangler, which internally uses Miniflare, is particularly well-suited for backend worker applications.

 To start the local development server, HONC templates include a preconfigured script in the project's `package.json`: